Affiliate links on Android Authority may earn us a commission. Learn more.

 It sure is trendy, but is it worth buying the Apple Watch?

-The flagship Apple Watch, the Series 8, comes in at $399 for the GPS variant and $449 for the LTE option.
+The Apple Watch Series 9 launched at $399 for the GPS variant and $449 for the LTE option.
 The device features a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen.
-You’re also getting a new skin temperature sensor to improve menstrual cycle and fertility tracking.
+It also features Apple’s skin temperature sensor for improved menstrual cycle and fertility tracking.
 Meanwhile, the device leverages its health and activity sensors to offer greater accessibility, including a new double-tap gesture control.
-Beyond its sensors, the Apple Watch does an excellent job of gamifying health through its three activity rings system.
-The Series 8 also brings a stronger facade and the same price as the older Series 7.
+Beyond its sensors, the Apple Watch does an excellent job of gamifying health through its activity ring system.

-That said, the Series 8 isn’t without its faults.
-Compared to other smartwatches, its battery life remains a sore point, even with watchOS 9’s new low-power mode.
-It’s also no great technological leap over the Series 6 or Series 7.
-It’s also no longer Apple’s premier smartwatch, as the Apple Watch Ultra and Ultra 2 have the Series 9 beat on feature set, size, and battery endurance.
+That said, the Series 9 isn’t without its faults.
+Compared to other smartwatches, its battery life remains a sore point, even with the Low-power mode introduced with watchOS 9.
+It’s also not Apple’s premier smartwatch, as the Apple Watch Ultra and Ultra 2 have the Series 9 beat on feature set, size, and battery endurance.

 The Apple Watch vs other smartwatches

 How does it compare to other smartwatches?
 Well, it’s tough to compare apples with oranges.
-The Apple Watch is easily the best smartwatch to buy for iPhone users, too, thanks to its seamless integration with iOS.
-This alone makes the Apple Watch worth buying.
+The Apple Watch is easily the best smartwatch for iPhone users, thanks to its seamless integration with iOS.
+This alone makes the Apple Watch worth owning.
 But which other smartwatches come close to troubling the Apple Watch?

-Meanwhile, the Garmin Venu 2 Plus is compatible with an iPhone.
+Meanwhile, the Garmin Venu 3 ($449.99 at Amazon) is compatible with an iPhone.
 It’s arguably the most feature-packed and health-focused smartwatch available on the market.
 It includes Garmin features we’ve grown to love, including Body Battery and solid and reliable fitness tracking.
-Garmin has also introduced voice assistant smarts, and on-wrist call support to the Plus’s already stellar Venu 2 package.
+Garmin has also introduced voice assistant smarts and on-wrist call support to the Plus’s already stellar Venu 2 package.
 It’s currently the only Garmin smartwatch with ECG smarts, too.

-Verdict: Is the Apple Watch Series 9 and Apple Watch Ultra 2 worth buying?
+Are the Apple Watch Series 9 and Apple Watch Ultra 2 worth buying?

-If you’re using an iPhone, the Garmin Venu 2 Plus is tough to beat.
-If you’re an Android user, going with the Samsung Galaxy Watch 5 and Watch 4 are good bets.
+If you’re using an iPhone, the Garmin Venu 3 is tough to beat.
+If you’re an Android user, going with the Samsung Galaxy Watch 6 series or Watch 5 Pro are good bets.
 Alternatively, the Fitbit Versa 3 and Sense are dark horses if you value deeper sleep insights on a slightly lower budget.